Skip to Content

 Both chickens are fed the same.
 Commercial chicken feed is what both eat, so their nutritional intake doesn’t change significantly.
 There are levels above free range, where the what and how of chicken feed is strictly regulated.

-For example organic, free range organic, and pastured eggs all have progressively better feed that doesn’t contain animal byproducts like ground fish bones.
+For example, organic, free range organic, and pastured eggs all have progressively better feed that doesn’t contain animal byproducts like ground fish bones.

 Nutritional content difference

 Then there is the nutritional content of the eggs.
-Battery eggs are laid more often than free range eggs.
+Battery eggs are laid more often than free-range eggs.
 The hens can’t move that much and are crowded together.

-This results in a stressed, tired hen and the overall result is a poor egg, but it can still be sold.
+This results in a stressed, tired hen, and the overall result is a poor egg, but it can still be sold.

 Buildingourrez has an amazingly in-depth article on the nutritional data for each egg type.
-From caged to pasture raised, he takes a look at how each farming method works and how it affects the final egg.
+From caged to pasture-raised, he takes a look at how each farming method works and how it affects the final egg.

-Read Also:Pumpkin Substitute For Eggs
+Read Also: Pumpkin Substitute For Eggs

 Profit VS humane treatment

-In the end the whole thing comes down to the profit farmers and producers make off the hens, and the humane treatment of the animals.
+In the end, the whole thing comes down to the profit farmers and producers make off the hens, and the humane treatment of the animals.

 Humans have been rearing domestic animals for millennia, and balancing profit with adequate housing and treatment of animals was always an issue.

 On one hand, you have those who are looking for profit.
 Those who raise chickens as their livelihood, and a good portion of them are actual industrial producers.
-Not many are cute farmers with weaved baskets going to collect a few eggs from their happy chickens.
+Not many are cute farmers with woven baskets going to collect a few eggs from their happy chickens.

 Those people will always keep an eye on their profit margin, and will only take into account the hen’s happiness if it impacts their profit.
-There are plenty of watchdog organizations that look out for farm chickens, and do their best to change legislation to protect them.
+There are plenty of watchdog organizations that look out for farm chickens and do their best to change legislation to protect them.

-What we can do as consumers is support the free range, organic, and pasture raised companies, to drive demand in that area.
+What we can do as consumers is support the free-range, organic, and pasture-raised companies to drive demand in that area.

 A better option would be to buy locally, from neighboring farmers.
 Those eggs will always be fresh, and you can check in to see the farm at any time if it’s nearby.